-Mr. Sinha's prior employment agreement entitled him to an annual performance-based bonus for the 2019 Fiscal Year in an amount equal to 2% of the increase in our EBITDA for that year over our EBITDA for the immediately preceding year.
-For any business acquired after December 30, 2016, EBITDA from the acquired business was included in the bonus calculation starting with the first full quarter under our ownership, provided that the prior year's EBITDA was likewise adjusted to include EBITDA from the acquired business for comparable quarters in the prior year on a pro forma basis assuming we had owned the business.
-His maximum annual bonus was \$600,000, the first \$300,000 of which was payable in cash and for any amount of the annual bonus in excess of \$300,000 by a grant of restricted shares of Common Stock, which vests in three equal annual installments commencing on the first anniversary of the grant date.
-For the 2019 Fiscal Year, on March 13, 2020, Mr. Sinha received an annual performance-based cash bonus of \$200,000, reflecting 2% of \$6,794,739, the increase in 2019 EBITDA over that of 2018 (after excluding EBITDA relating to certain business acquisitions) and an additional discretionary bonus of \$64,105.
+Mr. Sinha's employment agreement entitles him to an annual performance-based bonus for each of the fiscal years ended December 31, 2020, 2021 and 2023 in an amount equal to 2% of the increase, if any, in our earnings before interest, taxes, depreciation and amortization ("EBITDA") for each such year over our EBITDA for the immediately preceding year.
+For any business acquired after January 1, 2020, EBITDA from the acquired business is included in the bonus calculation starting with the first full quarter under our ownership, provided that the prior year's EBITDA will likewise be adjusted to include EBITDA from the acquired business for comparable quarters in the prior year on a pro forma basis assuming we had owned the business.
+Under the February 25, 2021 amendment to Mr. Sinha's employment agreement, his performance-based bonus is capped at \$450,000 for 2021 and \$200,000 for 2022.
+Because there was no increase in our EBITDA in 2020 over EBITDA in 2019 due in large part to the impact of the COVID-19 pandemic, Mr. Sinha did not receive a bonus for the 2020 Fiscal Year.